dougalrm/aider-patterns-wow/data/docs/using_feedback_to_drive_product_improvement.md

 Code reviews are an effective way to gather feedback on the quality of the code.
 Team members provide feedback on the readability, maintainability, and scalability of the code.

-Check out the following Git Lab article covering [**'What are code reviews, and how do they work?' (opens new browser tab)](https://about.gitlab.com/topics/version-control/what-is-code-review/).
+Check out the following Git Lab article covering [**'What are code reviews, and how do they work?'](https://about.gitlab.com/topics/version-control/what-is-code-review/).

-Peer review is also one of our mandatory ways of working. [**Software must be peer reviewed prior to deployment into a production environment' (opens new browser tab)](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/7SSZvpCu3cfjiRlAaYeoAw/050f55eb-23d4-4ea4-ab75-452a1ef082c7.aspx).
+Peer review is also one of our mandatory ways of working. [**Software must be peer reviewed prior to deployment into a production environment'](7SSZvpCu3cfjiRlAaYeoAw/050f55eb-23d4-4ea4-ab75-452a1ef082c7.aspx).

 ### Pairing